Remote Islands and Antarctica in autumn 2025

 The Seasonal climate summary, usually published in the first week of the following month, lists the main features of the weather in Remote Islands and Antarctica using the most timely and accurate information available on the date of publication; it will generally not be updated.

-Averages for individual sites are long-term means based on observations from all available years of record, which vary widely from site to site.
-They are not shown for sites with less than 10 years of record, as they cannot then be calculated reliably.
+Averages for individual sites are long-term means based on observations from all available years of record, excluding the current year.
+The length of record can vary widely from site to site.
+Averages are not shown for sites with fewer than 10 years of record, as they cannot then be calculated reliably.

 Where temperature area averages are mentioned, they are derived from the ACORN-SAT dataset.